 - For tips on how to study effectively and research methodologies, use Sage Research Methods Online for a huge collection of ebooks and other online resources in this area

-- If you find a printed book in Library Search, contact us as we may be able to purchase an e-book.
-Look at our More eBooks campaign and tell us what you need
+- If you find a printed book in Library Search, contact us as we may be able to purchase an e-book

 - Look at our e-book collections to access the list of databases of ebooks the Library has access to.
 You can then the full text of ebooks across the platform.
 Some are generic, and some focussed on specific subject areas